 Apply early and often for positions that interest you.
 If you have questions about specific positions, contact the student employment coordinator in the Career Center at firstname.lastname@example.org.

 Once a partner organization offers you a position, a Career Center staff member will contact you to complete the hiring process.
-As a Public Service Work Study student you are considered an AU employee and must complete hiring paperwork on campus in the Career Center; a Career Center staff member must clear you before you can begin working at your site every year.
+As a Public Service Work Study student you are considered an AU employee and must complete hiring paperwork on campus in the Career Center; a Career Center staff member must clear you before you can begin working at your site every academic year.

 NOTE: FWS eligible students who currently hold an internship at a local nonprofit or government agency may be able to earn their award at their internship site through the Public Service Work Study Program.
 To participate, your internship supervisor should review the Public Service Work Study program information and complete the required application.